 - Chomsky (1971) assumes a focus/presupposition distinction.
-The function of focus is to determine the relation of the utterance to responses, to utterances to which it is a possible response, and to other sentences in the discourse. - Focus is defined as the phrase containing the intonation center. - Presupposition is described as that part of the sentence that is conveyed independently of the speech act or a negation made in the sentence. - E.g., both sentences in (14) presuppose that John writes poetry somewhere. - (14) a.
-Does John write poetry in his STUDY? - b.
+The function of focus is to determine the relation of the utterance to responses, to utterances to which it is a possible response, and to other sentences in the discourse. - Focus is defined as the phrase containing the intonation center. - Presupposition is described as that part of the sentence that is conveyed independently of the speech act or a negation made in the sentence. - E.g., each sentence in (14) presupposes that John writes poetry somewhere. - (14) a.
+John writes poetry in his STUDY. - b.
+Does John write poetry in his STUDY? - c.
 John doesn't write poetry in his STUDY.

-Both can be followed by:
+Each can be followed by: